Through his lens, Wing Shya captured the essence of Hong Kong cinema’s golden years.

 Wing’s work is characterized by a sense of freedom and ease that was missing from the posed and contrived pictures of actors common at the time.
 Many of Wing’s shots were done when actors were waiting to shoot or busy acting.

 “When they were moving or in the middle of movement, I had to capture the next second,” he says.
-“It was like playing a game, predicting where that person would move next when I pressed the button.”
+“It was like playing a game, predicting where the person would move next when I pressed the button.”

 “They didn’t really see me.
 They didn’t care about me.
 I had this freedom to shoot while Wong Kar-wai was directing.”